-As one of my all time favourite road trip destinations in Europe (if not for the food then for the views!!!), a visit to Tuscany is a must at least once in your lifetime.
+Tuscany is one of my favourite destinations in not just Italy, but all of Europe.
 The rolling hills, the endless vineyards, the magnificent cheese, wine, gelato – the list is truly endless.
 Full of character, greenery and lively locals, here is a complete guide to where to visit in Tuscany to help plan your adventure!

 With direct flights in to Pisa from the rest of the world (with Qatar airways via Doha), you might as well start your Tuscan adventure in the city of Pisa.
 Pisa is of course most well-known for its architectural failure, the leaning tower of Pisa.
 Beyond that, be sure to wander the streets to discover the true charm of this city.
 Make your way over to the Arno river for beautiful views morning and night and be sure to grab a gelato or two for a sugar hit to make it through the day!

 From Pisa make your way to nearby Lucca, a small but charming city with plenty to see and do.
 You’ll need at least half a day here, though could easily spend a full day or two exploring the sights and meandering the small alleyways.
 For the best view of the city, be sure to climb the Guinigi Tower, complete with a gorgeous garden on top and offering panoramic views of Lucca.
 Be sure to try the buccellato (rasin bread), a local delicacy found at most bakeries in the city.